 “We expect that a similar, or even higher, number of works will be entered into this year’s contest as were last year.
 In mid-October, after our international judging panel gathers, we will be announcing the nominations for the different categories, with the overall results announced on 21 November.
 The public will be able to view all nominated images and some other selected photos at our exhibition, which will again be held in the Old Town Hall,” says Veronika Souralová, Director of Czech Press Photo.
 Last year, 349 artists took part in the contest, 58 more than the previous year.
 There was a total of almost 6 thousand photographs and videos entered.

 This year, the contest is open in over twenty photo categories and three video categories.
 The work will be assessed by two separate panels.
 The head of the photography panel will be photographer, Petr Josek.
-The panel will compriseClement Saccomani, NOOR Managing Director, Adrian Evans, Panos Pictures DirectorSlovak publicist with Czechs represented by photographer Jan Šibik, teacher Filip Láb and photographer Alžběta Jungrová.
-The video panel chair will be director, screenwriter and producer Josef Havran, along with director and teacher Olga Sommerová, editor and teacher Alois Fišárek, camera operator Jan Vaniš, photographer Miro Švolík and marketing specialist Martina Hyndráková..
+The panel will comprise: Clement Saccomani, NOOR Managing Director, Adrian Evans, Panos Pictures Director, Slovak publicist Juraj Mravec, with Czechs represented by photographer Jan Šibik, teacher Filip Láb and photographer Alžběta Jungrová.
+The video panel chair will be director, screenwriter and producer Josef Havran, along with director and teacher Olga Sommerová, editor and teacher Alois Fišárek, camera operator Jan Vaniš, photographer Miro Švolík and marketing specialist Martina Hyndráková.

 The video panel will assess the contest entries on 10 October, and the photo panel will sit from 12 to 15 October within the multi-genre Czech Photo Centre.
 The panel will then determine which picture will receive the main prize – “Photograph of the Year”.